CV

 • In Search of a Language Utopia

-• Magazine article written in *The Low Countries*, an academic magazine aiming to target all aspects of language and culture.
-Lichtsteiner, L., & Haket, N. (2021b).
+• Magazine article written in The Low Countries, an academic magazine targeting all aspects of language and culture.
+Lichtsteiner, L., & Haket, N. (2021).
 In Search of a Language Utopia.
 The Low Countries, 4(4).

 Refereeing